ThatsNasu/Ansi/README.md

 ---

-Do you have some questions about this library that are not covered by the [wiki](https://github.com/thatsnasu/Ansi/wiki) (coming soon), or want to help improving it?
+Do you have some questions about this library that are not covered by the [wiki](https://github.com/thatsnasu/Ansi/wiki), or want to help improving it?
 Feel free to join us on our [Discord Server](https://discord.gg/MdsuFg2bPC).

 ## Adding this library as dependency